 8) Your competitors’ social media marketing techniques

-A competitive research on social media will give you some valuable insights into what works in your industry and can give you some ideas on you might need to enhance.
-It’s a great tool of keeping up on the pulse of technology and get aware of your competitors inside culture and customer support.
+Competitive research on social media will give you some valuable insights into what works in your industry and can give you some ideas on what you might need to enhance.
+It’s a great tool for keeping up on the pulse of technology and get aware of your competitors’ inside culture and customer support.
 It’s surprising sometimes how much folks will share (and that’s okay!).
 You can find their travels, the expos they attended, even customers.